 The latest Annual Report to the Nation on the Status of Cancer finds that, with the exception of two forms of cancer, 5-year survival rates for almost all cancer types have increased significantly.

-Since 1998, the Centers for Disease Control and Prevention (CDC) and the National Cancer Institute (NCI) – both parts of the Department of Health and Human Services – together with the American Cancer Society and the North American Association of Central Cancer Registries (NAACCR) have collaborated to create the Annual Report to the Nation on the Status of Cancer.
+Since 1998, the Centers for Disease Control and Prevention (CDC) and the National Cancer Institute (NCI) – both parts of the Department of Health and Human Services – together with the American Cancer Society and the North American Association of Central Cancer Registries (NAACCR) have collaborated to create the

 The document offers information on the incidence and mortality trends in the United States.
 The previous report – published in March 2016 – gathered data between 1975 and 2012, and it revealed an increase in the incidence of liver cancer.